What guidelines do employers use to determine how many stock options or restricted shares to grant?

 Large companies with compensation departments have internal written guidelines with ranges of possible grants based on job title or pay level.
 The guidelines aim for target amounts of compensation that stem from a certain number of shares or values for the options and restricted stock.
 The size of the grants specified by the guidelines may be adjusted over time to reflect fluctuations in the company's stock price, depending on whether it uses some form of fixed or variable guidelines (see related FAQs on stock options and restricted stock).

 Example: In March to the Beat of Your Own Drummer: Amazon’s Executive Compensation Practices, a partner at the law firm McCarter & English explains that Amazon avoids predetermined objective performance criteria as conditions to awards or their vesting.
 Instead, Amazon focuses on subjective performance achieved and projected.
-Among the factors it does consider are “an executive’s level of responsibility, past contributions to the company’s performance, expected future contributions, the compensation of similarly situated executives at other companies, the expected value of the executive’s existing equity awards, and the expected value of the proposed award."
+Among the factors it does consider are "an executive's level of responsibility, past contributions to the company's performance, expected future contributions, the compensation of similarly situated executives at other companies, the expected value of the executive's existing equity awards, and the expected value of the proposed award."
 For details on RSU grants at Amazon, see a commentary from Avier Wealth Advisors.

 Survey Shows Prevalent Guideline Criteria